ARM-software/bob-build/docs/config_system.md

 Configuration options live in a file called `Mconfig` at the root of a project directory.

-Furthermore, `Mconfig` files can include other ones using the `source` statement.
-The argument to `source` is a directory *relative to the project root, not relative to the Mconfig file containing the `source` statement*.
+Furthermore, `Mconfig` files can include other ones using the `source` or `source_local` statements.
+For compatibility with kernel Kconfig files, the argument to `source` is a directory *relative to the project root, not relative to the Mconfig file containing the `source` statement*. `source_local` takes a path relative to the current file.
 E.g., for the following layout:

 ```
 project